Name: Email:

 A recent Yahoo Education article, College Degrees Employers Most Want, points out that employers favor certain degrees over others.
 The article reports that degrees in business administration, engineering, computer and information sciences, accounting and economics are currently in favor with employers.

 I never take these kinds of reports too seriously, and this one should be taken with a large grain of salt as well.
-It indicates that degrees in business administration and economics “may” lead to stellar positions in human resources or as a loan officer.
-From where I sit, it doesn’t seem that either career offers the kind of stability they once did, but I digress.
+For example, it indicates that degrees in business administration and economics ?may? lead to stellar positions in human resources or as a loan officer.
+From where I sit, it doesn?t seem that either of those?careers offers the kind of stability they once did, but I digress.
 Such reports should serve as little more than a starting point in choosing a major.

 Being sure what it is you want to do with your life before taking the plunge

-If a young person isn’t sure what he wants to do it may help to take a year or two off from school to work and to just experience life.
-At 17 or 18, most kids really aren’t sure what they want to do with their lives, having only known school up to that point.
+If a young person isn?t sure what he or she wants to do it may help to take a year or two off from school to work and to just experience life.
+At 17 or 18, most kids really aren?t sure what they want to do with their lives, having only known school up to that point.
 Some real world/life experience can really help in gaining focus.

 It may help to start out by attending a local community college.
-Not only is it less expensive than the traditional out-of-state/out-of-area, live-on-campus set-up, but the fact that the student is still at home might encourage some sort of work/study combination.
-You might get an education in school, but it’s usually through work that you find your passion.
-That can be even more important than a “good” education.
+Not only is it less expensive than the traditional out-of-state/out-of-area, live-on-campus set-up, but the fact that the student is still living at home might encourage some sort of work/study combination.
+You might get an education in school, but it?s usually through work that you find your passion.
+That can be even more important than a ?good? education.

 Do you agree that the time has passed to used college as a default option?
 Or that there are often better ways of finding a way to determine and develop a career?